 - swelling, numbness, or bluish color of the injured area

 - deformity of the limb or joint if the injury occurred in the arm or leg

 - bone protruding through the skin

-- If the person is unconscious, not breathing or moving, call for medical help and begin CPR (see CPR).
+- If the person is unconscious and/or not breathing or moving, call 911 for medical help and begin CPR.

 - While waiting for medical care, give first aid treatment for shock if the victim has symptoms such as dizziness, weakness, pale and clammy skin, shortness of breath, and increased heart rate.
-Have the person lie quietly with the feet elevated about 12 inches.
+The person should lie quietly with the feet elevated about 12 inches.
 Cover him or her with a blanket to maintain body warmth.

-- Immobilize the injured area if you will be moving the victim (but do not move if there is a back or neck injury).
-Make a splint by folding a piece of cardboard or newspaper or a magazine then placing it gently under the limb.
+- Immobilize the injured area if you will be moving the victim.
+Do not move them if there is a back or neck injury.
+Make a splint by folding a piece of cardboard or newspaper or a magazine, then placing it gently under the limb.
 Carefully tie the splint to the injured area with pieces of cloth.

-Apply a cold compress or ice in a plastic bag to the injured area.
-Make sure to use a cloth between the skin and the ice so you don’t damage the skin.
+- Apply a cold compress or ice in a plastic bag to the injured area.
+Make sure to place a cloth between the skin and the ice so you don’t damage the skin.